 Before you begin to use the network, you must give your Macintosh a name and name yourself as its owner.
 The name you give your Macintosh appears in the Chooser of other computers on the network so that people on the network can gain access to files on your computer.

-1. Choose Control Panels from the Apple menu and double-click the Sharing Setup icon to open it.
+1. Choose Control Panels from the Apple menu and open the Sharing Setup icon.

 If you can't find or can't open the Sharing Setup icon: Make sure that the Sharing Setup icon is in the Control Panels folder, and that the File Sharing Extension file and the Network Extension file are in the Extensions folder inside the System Folder.
-Then restart your computer.
+If not, place them there and restart your computer.

-2. Type a name in the box labeled Owner Name and press Tab.
+Type your name in the box labeled Owner Name and press Tab.